A SAT-based Approach for Specification, Analysis, and Justification of Reductions between NP-complete Problems: Verification of Reductions between -complete Problems using

-The example above confirms that, in certain cases, we can verify the correctness of a reduction between two \np-complete problems.
+The example above confirms that, in certain cases, we can automatically justify the correctness of a reduction between two \np-complete problems for bounded instance sizes.
+This approach is uniform: the user does not have to give any proof hints---they just have to provide the reduction.
 However, two important caveats must be noted.
 First, verifying correctness in this manner does not constitute a general proof.
 Instead, it is, fundamentally, an enumeration-based argument confirming the reduction's validity only for the given size of input instances.
 Second, for some reductions, using a relationship between the potential certificates for the two problems is still insufficient, as we will illustrate with the following, more elaborated examples.